-Table 20: Main differences between standard formula and Allianz internal model
+Table 18: Main differences between standard formula and Allianz IM

-For Non-Life underwriting risk, the difference with respect to the risks covered by the IM compared to the standard formula is very limited.
+For non-life underwriting risk, the difference with respect to the risks covered by the IM compared to the standard formula is very limited.
 However, there are differences in the modelling approach.
 The standard formula does not reflect reinsurance across categories, and provides only limited benefit from the Company's Whole Account Stop Loss ('WASL') against premium risks (both NatCat and Non-Cat) and no benefit against reserve risk.
 Furthermore, the standard formula does not deal with the aggregation benefits of the WASL (the retrocession covers all actuarial risks concurrently).
-The internal model deals with these (and other) issues more accurately and is therefore a more appropriate model.
+The IM deals with these (and other) issues more accurately and is therefore a more appropriate model.
 All other risk categories under the IM are also covered, if only implicitly, by the standard formula.